 It is an easy, no bake recipe that requires only 6 ingredients.
 And with the help of a microwave, it can be ready in under 10 minutes!

 However, there is a little planning involved.
-Some of the ingredients, because they are color specific, are not located in every grocery store.
+Some of the ingredients, because they are color specific, can’t be found in every grocery store.

 You will have better luck finding the yellow and orange candy melts when the stores put out their Halloween displays.
 Although you may have to head to a superstore or craft store that sells baking supplies rather than your typical grocery store to purchase the ingredients.